rikvdkleij/intellij-haskell/README.md

 # Features
 - Syntax highlighting (which can be customized);
 - Error/warning highlighting;
-- Find Usages of identifiers;
+- Find usages of identifiers;
-- Resolving references of identifiers (also to library code if library source code is added to project and resolves inside import declaration);
+- Resolve references to identifiers (also to library code if library source code is added to project and resolves inside import declaration);
 - Code completion by resolving references;
-- Inplace rename identifiers (in which global rename first shows preview so refactoring scope can be adjusted).
+- In-place rename identifiers (in which global rename first shows preview so refactoring scope can be adjusted).
 - View type info from (selected) expression;
 - View expression info;
 - View quick documentation;